 On 2nd May 2005, the centenary of the founding of the Norwich and District League, the forerunner of our present League, was celebrated.
 As part of the celebrations of the centenary, the League played the Norfolk County F.A.
 Youth team at Aldiss Park, Dereham.
 The game ended as a 2-2 draw although the County had to rely on two late goals to peg back the League team.
 To mark the Centenary, every club in membership for the 2005-06 season was presented with a special commemorative set of "Centenary corner flags".

 Season 2007/08 was marked by a number of important issues.
 At the Annual General Meeting, Hector Chambers, the League President and Chairman, was presented with a silver rose bowl to mark 50 years of service to the League.
 The largest number of competing clubs in the League's history (55) were constituted into four divisions with Divisions 1, 2 and 4 having a full complement of 14 in each Division.
 Finally, the new season marked another new development for the League in the establishment of a club support scheme.
 The first year's support was in the form of a new match ball for each team in membership of the League.
 At the end of the season, the League played its first inter-League match for many years when it entertained the North East Norfolk League and won 4-2.

 In 2010, the League was recognised by the Football Association in terms of being named as runners up in the adult grass roots section of the national Respect and Fair Play awards.
 In 2013, the League extended its club support scheme by adding another module.
-The scheme now comprises of a module to reward good disciplinary records and a module to reward loyalty in terms of years of membership of the League.
+The scheme now comprises of a module to provide a match ball for every team in the League and a module to reward loyalty in terms of years of membership of the League.